idia640/presentations/week03/PITCHME.md

 - Generation of a concept
 - Assessment of concept viability
 - Evaluation of a new design choice

 ---
+## Take-away

+Understanding users in context is a broad topic of great importance in UX.
+Tease out patterns by close observation.

+---
 ## Case Study Design